At first look, the Berkey and Alexapure Pro water filters seem almost identical. In many ways, they are the same.

 - Pharmaceutical drugs

 The big difference is that Alexapure removes fluoride and arsenic from water.
-If you want to remove these contaminants with a Berkey filter, you have to buy a separate filter.
+If you want to remove these contaminants with a Berkey filter, you must buy a separate one.
 This filter is quite pricey and needs to be replaced more often than their Black filters.

 Reliability